vrajrpatel30/Recipe-Webiste-/README.md

 # OBJECTIVES
-a) Determining the design requirements to come you with a prototype for the identified module
+* Determining the design requirements to come you with a prototype for the identified module
-b) Developing an impeccable system to help recipe management in restaurants
+* Developing an impeccable system to help recipe management in restaurants
-c) Create a website that will make recipe organization easier while also providing a satisfying format and design
+* Create a website that will make recipe organization easier while also providing a satisfying format and design